Crowned Republic: Introduction

 ".... in many respects, Australia, like the United Kingdom, is already a republic," declares Alan Fenna, Professor of Politics at the John Curtin Institute of Public Policy, Curtin University, in a volume published in honour of the late Professor George Winterton, one of Australia's leading constitutional lawyers. ( The Incremental Republic in Constitutional Perspectives on the Australian Republic, ed.
 Sarah Murray, Federation Press, Sydney, 2010, pp. 127,128)

-Professor Fenna is a leading proponent of constitutional change to remove the Crown.
+Professor Fenna is a leading proponent of constitutional change, such as removing the Crown.

 "Well over a century ago, Walter Bagehot, whose 'canonical works' have done more than even Dicey's to define 'the English Constitution', was characterising Britain as having a 'veiled republicanism' system.